Blog

 Fall in love with yourself

-Self-love can take many forms depending on our personal beliefs, values or disposition.
-Nevertheless, psychologists distinguish several components necessary for building this skill.
+Self-love can take many different forms depending on our personal beliefs, values, or temperament.
+Nevertheless, psychologists identify several essential components for building this skill.
 These elements are:

-• Self-acceptance, that is, full acceptance of oneself as one is - without exceptions even for qualities that are perceived negatively by us or mistakes made in the past;
+• Self-acceptance, which means fully accepting yourself as you are – without exceptions, even for traits we perceive negatively or mistakes made in the past;

-• Taking care of your body and mind, that is, broadly understood self-care — prioritizing their needs at every level and guarding their borders;
+• Taking care of your body and mind, or broadly defined self-care – prioritizing your needs on every level and maintaining your boundaries;

-• Self-awareness — knowing your weaknesses and strengths, understanding your feelings and emotions and their importance;
+• Self-awareness – knowing your strengths and weaknesses, and understanding your feelings, emotions, and their significance;

-• Self-esteem, that is, faith in one's abilities and the awareness that our weaknesses do not make us an inferior, less valuable person.
+• Self-worth, which is the belief in your own abilities and the awareness that our weaknesses do not make us worse or less valuable as human beings.

 Is self-love something we are born with?
-It turns out not at all — self-love It is a skill and a habit.
-Like all skills, you can train and develop, and habits can be changed and fixed.
-So where to start?
-In her book “The Habit of Loving Yourself”, Fionna Brennan describes four habits that we should learn in order to develop self-love.
-These are:
+It turns out it isn't – self-love is a skill and a habit.
+Like all skills, it can be practiced and developed, and habits can be changed and reinforced.
+So, where should you start?
+In her book "The Self-Love Habit," Fionna Brennan describes four habits we should learn to cultivate self-love.
+They are:

-OR — Öppna, open up — let's open up to sensitivity and sincerity towards ourselves;
+O – Open, open up – let’s open ourselves up to sensitivity and honesty with one another;

-V — Valor, Appreciate — let us appreciate ourselves and the people we are, be grateful to each other and trust in ourselves;
+V – Value, appreciate – let’s appreciate ourselves and the people we are, let’s be grateful to ourselves and trust in who we are;

-E — Energize, motivate — Let's motivate ourselves to become better people and transform our habits.
+E – Energise, motivate – let’s motivate ourselves to become better people and transform our habits.

-According to the author, it is necessary to start with these four simple habits and cultivate them until they become automatic for us.
-Through the formation of these four habits, we increase our mental resilience and develop our ability to cope with everyday difficulties related to the emotional sphere.
+According to the author, we should start with these four simple habits and nurture them until they become second nature.
+By developing these four practices, we increase our mental resilience and improve our ability to cope with the daily challenges of our emotional lives.

-How to develop the ability to love yourself?
+How can you develop the ability to love yourself?

-The ability to love yourself It will look different for each person.
-However, there are universal methods for developing this ability.
-According to psychologists, a person full of self-love should be proficient in at least two issues:
+The ability to love yourself will look different for everyone.
+However, there are universal methods for developing this skill.
+According to psychologists, a person who loves themselves should be proficient in at least two areas:

-Loving your body and taking care of it — Our body is only a part of us, and its main function is to enable us to move and perform all kinds of activities.
-Our body does not exist to be perfect, beautiful and flawless.
-It is a kind of resource and tool that must be taken care of so that it serves us efficiently and for a long time.
-In order to develop love for your body, it is worth doing a simple exercise by answering the following question: “What do I owe my body?
-What do the individual parts of it allow me to do?”
+Loving and caring for your body – your body is only a part of who you are, and its primary task is to allow you to move and perform various activities.
+Your body does not exist to be perfect, beautiful, or flawless.
+It is a resource and a tool that must be cared for so that it serves you well for a long time.
+To develop love for your body, try a simple exercise by asking yourself: "What do I owe my body?
+What do its various parts allow me to do?"

 Why is it worth loving yourself?

-Developing self-love affects many aspects of our lives — our mental well-being, our self-esteem, our relationships with others.
-It helps to reduce the stress of everyday challenges, and less stress, of course, means better physical well-being, better sleep and more time to recover.
-Feeling better also means more motivation to act, discover, take on new challenges and become a better person.
+Developing self-love affects many aspects of your life—your mental well-being, your self-esteem, and your relationships with others.
+It helps reduce the stress associated with daily challenges, and less stress naturally leads to better physical health, better sleep, and more time for recovery.
+Feeling better also means having more motivation to act, explore, take on new challenges, and become a better person.

-Self-love builds mental resilience and helps to get back on track when something upsets our balance.
-It develops empathy, both for ourselves and for other people, so it also helps to strengthen our ties with loved ones.
-Our perception of others is also directly related to how we perceive ourselves — self-understanding and self-acceptance reduces our desire to compare ourselves to other people.
+Self-love builds mental resilience and helps you get back on track when something throws you off balance.
+It develops empathy, both toward yourself and others, which in turn helps strengthen your bonds with loved ones.
+How you perceive others is also directly linked to how you perceive yourself—being understanding and accepting of yourself reduces the urge to compare yourself to others.

 This is some text inside of a div block.